 Here are the latest COVID-19 case numbers confirmed Tuesday in Washington state

-The Washington state Department of Health reported 2,201 new cases of COVID-19 and 174 deaths Tuesday.
-The death number includes about 200 cases that were previously unreported due to a processing issue, DOH said.
+The Washington state Department of Health reported 2,337 new cases of COVID-19 and 59 deaths Tuesday.

 Washington’s population is estimated at about 7.6 million, according to U.S. Census figures from July 2019.